 The incessant call for diversity in publishing, especially as the demographics of the United States shift to become minority-majority, is an opportunity for stories that better reflect the plethora of rich narratives in our communities.
 When I came upon The Paper Boat (2020) and The Most Beautiful Thing (2020), I was overwhelmed with emotions.
 I wish I had these stories to read when I was growing up to better understand my parents, to better understand my history, to know that I wasn’t alone.

-Full disclosure: I was provided a copy of each of these books through Netgalley for an honest review but I will be purchasing them for my personal library to share with nieces and nephews.
+**I was provided a copy of each book through NetGalley.
+I voluntarily read and reviewed them.
+All opinions are my own.
+I will be purchasing them for my personal library to share with nieces and nephews.**

 Thao Lam is an award winning author and has written several children’s books that include her collage art.
 She was only two when her family fled Vietnam.
 She currently resides in Canada and is also an art buyer for an educational publishing company.